 1. Immediately after meals

 After consuming a meal and when the stomach is full, the blood and gastric fluids of the body will naturally flow to the stomach, aiding the digestive process.
-Taking a shower directly after a meal will cause the blood to leave the stomach and flow to the surface of the body, causing indigestion and eventually leading to other gastric diseases.
+Showering directly after a meal will cause the blood to leave the stomach and flow to the body’s surface, causing indigestion and eventually leading to other gastric diseases.
 In addition, patients with cardiovascular diseases may develop angina and heart failure if they habitually shower after a heavy meal.

-Our digestive system starts to immediately work after we’ve partaken in a meal.
-So taking a shower 1-2 hours after a meal may help reduce the pressure faced by the digestive and vascular systems and this will go a long way in helping to prevent the onset of hypoglycemia.
+Our digestive system starts to work immediately after partaking in a meal.
+So taking a shower 1-2 hours after a meal may help reduce the pressure faced by the digestive and vascular systems, and this will go a long way in helping to prevent the onset of hypoglycemia.

-Those who are prone to experiencing any gastric diseases may need to keep this in mind.
-If the meal consists mostly of vegetables, one may shower 1/2-1 hour after a meal.
+Those prone to experiencing gastric diseases may need to keep this in mind.
+If the meal consists mainly of vegetables, you may shower 1/2-1 hour after a meal.
 However, if the meal consists of a large quantity of high-protein foods, it is wise to shower 1-2 hours after such a heavy meal.
-As for a meal containing high fatty foods, it is recommended to shower 3 hours after this meal.
+As for a meal containing high-fat foods, it is recommended to shower 3 hours after this meal.

 2. On an empty stomach

-When the stomach is empty, for a period of time, this may result in lower blood sugar levels that might lead to fatigue, collapse, or even fainting.
-Bathing at such times will accelerate the body’s consumption of energy, leading to a further lowering of blood sugar, which might eventually cause hypoxia or cerebral insufficiency.
+When the stomach is empty for a period of time, this may result in lower blood sugar levels that might lead to fatigue, collapse, or even fainting.
+Bathing at such times will accelerate the body’s energy consumption, further lowering blood sugar, which might eventually cause hypoxia or cerebral insufficiency.

 3. When consuming alcohol